 Before children returned, contact had been made with families to discuss any updates so that staff could meet children's needs.
 Where updates were discussed verbally, we asked that staff record this on the plans.
-Parents told us transitions were well managed due to effective communication and information sharing.
-SHANARRI well-being indicators were revisited often with children.
-They were able to say how the setting supported them, which resulted in them feeling safe and secure in the care of staff.

-Personal plans (All about me) were in place and contained information about children's individual needs which they had been involved in completing.
+Personal plans (All about me) were in place and contained information about children's individual needs.
 Action plans were in place for children with additional or health needs which outlined how they were to be supported.
 The staff team demonstrated they knew children well and were responsive to their needs.
-For example, new children were welcomed into the service, had routines explained to them and were introduced to the other children which helped them settle in.